Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

    - Run Code Analysis task after the Visual Studio Test task
    - Publish Analysis Result task after the Run Code Analysis task

 1. Save the build, do not queue it.
 Now edit your Web Application csproj file and add a ProjectGuid.
 Commit this change to queue the next build.
-(The dotnet build task will come up with the following warning: The project does not have a valid ProjectGuid.
+(This is a workaround for the SonarQube runner to work with dotnet core projects, because the dotnet build task will come up with the following warning: The project does not have a valid ProjectGuid.
 Analysis results for this project will not be uploaded to SonarQube)
    - <details><summary>Click here for an example</summary>

         ```xml